getsentry/sentrymap/README.md

 This is a project for Sentry Hackweek 2023 and reads data from the Sentry GitHub organization and visualizes it as a map.

+The presentation video for Sentry Hackweek can be found here: [https://sentry.rewatch.com/video/r4p0m90fea52sd84-the-world-according-to-sentry](https://sentry.rewatch.com/video/r4p0m90fea52sd84-the-world-according-to-sentry) (this is only visible for Sentry employees.)

 ## Backend